Qiaogun/olmocr/README.md

 ```

 Then open `http://127.0.0.1:5000/` in a browser and drop a PDF onto the page.
-The app posts the file to `/api/ocr` and displays Markdown for each page with
+The app posts the file to `/api/ocr` where each page is sent to a local OCR
+service. `PdfReader` is only used to determine the number of pages.
+The returned
-**Copy MD** and **Download MD** buttons.
-Use **Download All** to save every page
+Markdown is rendered on the page along with **Copy MD** and **Download MD**
-as a zip archive.
-The server reads the PDF asynchronously so large files won't
+buttons.
+Use **Download All** to save every page as a zip archive.
+The server
-block other requests.
+uses asynchronous helpers so large uploads won't block other requests.

 ### Full documentation for the pipeline